Naibaowjk/naibaowjk.github.io/pac.md

-### PAC for BeijingServer
-This PAC is for the myself who is going to abroad and want to continuely view some China website and service.
+This PAC is for the myself who is going to abroad and want to continually view some China website and service.
 #### pac.txt address
 'https://naibaowjk.github.io/pac.txt'
 #### directly download pac file